emblair96/HW4-code-quiz/README.md

 # HW4-code-quiz

 ## Description of work completed
 In this assignment, I created a basic coding quiz where the user automatically advances through a series of questions and answers while timed.
 They are alerted if they got a question correct or incorrect immediately.
-If htey choose an incorrect answer, the time decrements at a faster pace than if they are correct.
+If they choose an incorrect answer, the time decrements at a faster pace than if they are correct.
 At the end of the quiz, they can enter their intials to be included on the highscores page.
 A demo of the site can be viewed [here](Assets/04-web-apis-homework-demo.gif) and the live site can be found [here](https://emblair96.github.io/HW4-code-quiz/).

 ### Areas for improvement

 ### What I learned from this assignment

-* Continued to build on my understanding of functions
+* Continued to build on my understanding of functions, as well as local storage

 * Discovered the usefulness for adding and removing classes to display/hide content